JasperFx/marten/documentation/documentation/documents/advanced/patch_api.md

 1. Set the value of a persisted field or property
 1. Add a field or property with value
+1. Duplicate a field or property to one or more destinations
 1. Increment a numeric value by some increment (1 by default)
 1. Append an element to a child array, list, or collection at the end
 1. Insert an element into a child array, list, or collection at a given position